-During the commissioning runs of GRAVITY at the VLTI in 2016 and January 2017, selected astronomical targets were observed to demonstrate the capabilities of the instrument, find the best observing strategies and optimize the performance of the data reduction pipeline.
+During the commissioning runs of GRAVITY at the VLTI between 2015 and 2018, selected astronomical targets were observed to demonstrate the capabilities of the instrument, find the best observing strategies and optimize the performance of the data reduction pipeline.

 The GRAVITY commissioning data is packaged separately for each object and telescopes used (ATs or UTs).
 Follow the links to reach lists of data files divided by science and calibration.
 There are separate links to download the entire science/calibration data package or file-by-file.
 Files can then be selected in the usual way for Science Archive requests.
 In order to retrieve the calibration data for a given set of files, the CalSelector option can be specified on the Archive Request page.
 A set of pipeline recipes for reduction of GRAVITY data has been released.